Girō Senoo

 "I was born into a Shinshu family and brought up in pious nenbutsu surroundings.
 At twenty-one, though, a grave illness struck and I was forced to leave school.
-From then till I was thirty, I was literally at the brink of death.
+From then until I was thirty, I was literally at the brink of death.
 Perhaps it is fate that I should be brought back to life by the different outlook of Nichiren.
 That philosophy has since been for me the sole truth.
 For twenty and more years I devoted myself to studying and spreading it, so diligently as to forget sleep itself.
 Though physically still weak, I would push forward to fulfilling the Buddhist calling.
 However, the result was that I came to question the whole religious establishment itself.
-I found myself with no other possibility than to oppose it".
+I found myself with no other possibility than to oppose it."

 Propagation of Nichirenism

-In 1918 he joined the nationalistic Kokuchukai, a Nichiren-Buddhist lay-movement founded by Tanaka Chigaku and Honda Nissho.
+In 1918 he joined the nationalistic Kokuchūkai, a Nichiren Buddhist lay-movement founded by Tanaka Chigaku and Honda Nissho.
 He was put in charge as the editor of the magazine for the "Youth Association of the Great Japanese Nichirenism Movement" which propagated the right-winged reinterpretation of Nichiren's teachings.
 Ten years later he was influenced by the no-self movement (muga) and began to change his orientation to an ideal of Buddhist socialism.

 Youth League for Revitalizing Buddhism

 Senoo argued that “the capitalist system generates suffering and, thus, violates the spirit of Buddhism.”
 He was critical of both orthodox Marxists who denied the importance of spirituality and of pro-war Buddhists who supported Japanese Imperialism.
-Senoo saw suffering as something not just to be transcended through spirituality but also an existential material condition to be analyzed and eliminated.
-Senoo believed in the creation of a “pure buddha-land” (jōbukkokudo) in this world through new Buddhist Socialist ideals which would lead to our spiritual liberation as well as social and economic emancipation (kaihō).
+Seno'o saw suffering as something not just to be transcended through spirituality but also an existential material condition to be analyzed and eliminated.
+Senoo believed in the creation of a “Pure Land” (jōbukkokudo) in this world through new Buddhist socialist ideals which would lead to our spiritual liberation as well as social and economic emancipation (kaihō).

 Senoo's new Youth League for Revitalizing Buddhism published a journal, Revitalized Buddhism (Shinkō Bukkyō 新興仏教) and held a yearly national conference.
-The league was opposed to nationalism, militarism, 'Imperial way Buddhism', and Japanese Imperialism while promoting internationalism, Buddhist ecumenism and anti-capitalism.
+The league was opposed to nationalism, militarism, "Imperial-Way Buddhism", and Japanese Imperialism while promoting internationalism, Buddhist ecumenism and anti-capitalism.
 The league's manifesto was based on three principles: